How to Get on the Chinoiserie Train Without Going Overboard

 Color

 Avoid layering too many color patterns together.
-Opt for a tone on tone motif.
+Opt for a tone-on-tone motif.
 For example, choose all of your pieces in shades of blue and white, or blank and gold/brown.

 This is the cleanest way to feature this type of decoration.
 Placing seven blue and white pots on top of a black and gold credenza, in front of a multi-colored tapestry is going to be way too much.

-Instead, try tone on tone Chinoiserie set on a solid, neutral surface or backdrop.
+Instead, try tone-on-tone Chinoiserie set on a solid, neutral surface or backdrop.

 chinoiserie